-10. If there is no access hole in the drivers side firewall then drill a 1-1/8 inch diameter hole.
-Route the 7-pin and 3-pin circular connectors through the firewall into the cab compartment and install the 4-inch grommet in the hole, if required.
+- 11. If there is no access hole in the drivers side firewall then drill a 1 1/8 inch diameter hole.
+Route the 7-pin and 3-pin circular connectors through the firewall into the cab compartment and install the 4-inch grommet in the hole, if required. - CAUTION: Ensure that the relays will clear any hood lift/spring mechanisms before installation.

-- 11. Select an area near the drivers side fender for the relays.
-Drill three 1/8 diameter holes and secure the relays with #8 x 1/2 inch self-tapping screws from the hardware bag in the parts box. - 12.
+- 12. Select an area near the drivers side fender for the relays.
+Drill three 1/8 diameter holes and secure the relays with #8 x 1/2 inch self-tapping screws from the hardware bag in the parts box. - 13.
 Splice the red with white stripe wire to the vehicle's switched 12 volt auxiliary electrical circuit.
 This will prevent operation of the plow without the vehicle key being on.
-This wire controls the accessory relay that powers the control joystick and solenoids. - 13.
+This wire controls the accessory relay that powers the control joystick and solenoids. - 14.
 Connect the joystick control box to the 7-pin and 3-pin connectors inside the truck cab.
-Secure the box at a safe location in the cab with the strip of hook and loop fastener.
+Secure the box at a safe location in the cab with the strip of hook and loop fasteners.